 n that morning in the garden, however, Wagner thought about spring.
 He saw the flowers emerging from the soil and

 the buds appearing on the linden trees.
 No doubt he thought about animals emerging from hibernation, something that his mentor Schopenhauer had written about.
 Sleep, wrote Schopenhauer, was very much like

+death.
 Awakening from hibernation was a kind of reincarnation, a subject that Wagner had recently read about in Burnouf's book about Buddhism.
 While this book was fresh in his mind, Wagner's thoughts also went back to the

 Parzival.
 It was from these thoughts that Wagner developed the concept of his drama about Parzival; returning to the

 cottage (which he would later call his Asyl, although his first name for it was Wahnheim) he

-Flowermaidens and Parsifal (ogg format, mono, duration 5.5
+Flowermaidens and Parsifal (ogg format, mono, duration 5.5 minutes)

-Above: Klingsor's magic maidens in the vintage Mannheim production of Parsifal
+Above: Klingsor's magic maidens in the vintage Mannheim production of Parsifal.

 t is possible that Wagner thought of the maidens as flowers from the very beginning.
 It is also possible that at

 first he did not think of presenting them as flowers but simply as magic maidens conjured up by the sorcerer Klingsor (just as

 Prose Draft there is no suggestion that the maidens have been grown in the magic garden:

 n the libretto (written twelve years after that Prose Draft) Klingsor's maidens are variously referred to as magic maidens and as flowers.
 Their music seems to have grown out of musical ideas that Wagner had first conceived for his Rhine daughters.
 In both cases these female creatures are seductive but essentially innocent (even if this is not always made clear in modern productions).
 Where the Rhine daughters are natural, however, the flower maidens are unnatural, like everything that originates in Klingsor's magic.
-This does not prevent Parsifal, in the third act, from expressing his compassion for
+This does not prevent Parsifal, in the third act, from expressing his compassion for them.

 Right: The daughters of Mára. ©Museum Rietberg (formerly the Villa Wesendonck).

 ttention has been drawn (initially by Karl Heckel in 1896) to the similarities between the second act of Parsifal and traditional accounts of an episode in the life of the Buddha Shakyamuni.
 In an attempt to prevent the future Buddha from achieving enlightenment, the dark lord Mára sent an army of demonic warriors against him.
 They were unable to harm the future Buddha, or even to distract him from his meditations.

 hen Mára sent to the future Buddha his daughters, fearfully seductive demons in female shape.
 They sang, danced and laughed but were unable to seduce the future Buddha.
 In Wagner's version it is Klingsor the sorcerer who first sends his knights against Parsifal, who overcomes them and enters the magic garden.
 There he is surrounded by the magic maidens whom Klingsor has conjured out of flowers.
 Like the future Buddha (who was protected by his virtue), the young hero (who is protected by his innocence) is immune to the enticements of the maidens.

 Left: Flower Maiden costume by Paul von Joukowsky, Bayreuth 1882. © Richard- Wagner- Gedenkstätte.

 he flower maidens, or Klingsor's magic maidens, do not appear in any of the Grail romances.
 In Wolfram's poem we read of maidens kept captive in Clinschor's castle, which is a variant of the Castle of Wonders in Chrétien's story and the Castle of Maidens in several related stories.
 It appears probable that Wagner's main source for the magic maidens was the Roman d'Alexandre, a French poem of the early 12th century¹.

 lexander enters a forest whose entrance is guarded by genies.
 Here he finds beautiful, welcoming maidens, each at the foot of a tree.
 They cannot leave the forest alive.
 When Alexander asks his guides about them, he is told that they go underground in the winter, but witwidthh the return of warm weather, they spring up and blossom.
 They open as flowers, in which the central bud becomes the girl's body and the leaves her garment².

 Right: Villa Ruffolo with Klingsor's tower.

 he first modern French version of the Roman d'Alexandre was published in Stuttgart in 1846.
 In 1850, H. Weissman published an adaptation by Lamprecht of the 12th century German version.
 It is known that Wagner was familiar with Lamprecht's Alexanderlied, since in his autobiography (Mein Leben, page 390) he mentioned that he had attempted to imitate its style.

 t has also been suggested that Wagner might have been inspired by a pantomime that he enjoyed at the Adelphi